telerik/kendo-ui-core/docs/controls/hybrid/how-to/application/include-esri-map.md

 ---
-title: Include Esri(ArcGIS) map in Kendo UI Mobile Application
+title: Include Esri(ArcGIS) Map in the Application
-page_title: Include Esri(ArcGIS) map in Kendo UI Mobile Application | Kendo UI Hybrid Application
+page_title: Include Esri(ArcGIS) Map in the Application | Kendo UI Hybrid Application
-description: "Learn how to include Esri(ArcGIS) map when working with the Hybrid UI Application of Kendo UI."
+description: "Learn how to include an Esri(ArcGIS) map when working with the Hybrid UI Application of Kendo UI."
 slug: include_esri_map_mobile_application
 ---

-# Include Esri(ArcGIS) map in Kendo UI Mobile Application
+# Include Esri(ArcGIS) Map in the Application

-The example below demonstrates how to include Esri(ArcGIS) map when working with the Hybrid UI Application of Kendo UI.
+The example below demonstrates how to include an Esri(ArcGIS) map when working with the Hybrid UI Application of Kendo UI.

 ###### Example